Evaluation of binomial double sums involving absolute values: Summation formulae for binomial double sums involving absolute values

 \section{Summation formulae for binomial double sums involving absolute values}

-In this section we present the implications of Proposition~\ref{prop:0} on sums of the form~\eqref{eq:sumallg} with $\beta=1$.
+In this section we present the implications of Propositions~\ref{prop:0} and \ref{Prop:0} on sums of the form~\eqref{eq:sumallg} and \eqref{eq:sumallg2} with $\beta=1$.
 As we point out in Remark~\ref{rem:1}(1) below, it would also be possible to derive similar theorems for arbitrary~$\beta$.
+(An example of an evaluation with $\beta=3$ is given in \eqref{eq:beta=3}.)

+We start with results for double sums of the form \eqref{eq:sumallg2} with even~$k$ (and $\beta=1$).
+First, we also let $m=n$.
+The corresponding evaluations are given in Theorem~\ref{thm:2} below.
+In Theorem~\ref{MNthm:2} we address these same double sums for generic $n$ and~$m$.
+Similarly to Proposition~\ref{Prop:0}, for that case we have results only if $s$ and $t$ are not both even.